maltelueken/scikit-learn-mooc/jupyter-book/overfit/overfit_module_intro.md

 model parameters.
 More importantly, we will emphasize the **impact of the size of the training set on this trade-off**.

-Finally we will relate overfitting and underfitting to the concepts of statistical variance and bias.

 ## Before getting started

 <!-- Give the required skills for the module -->